hturner/pkg-dev-ctv/proposal.md

  - `r bioc("biocthis")` automates setup for Bioconductor packages.
  - `r github("insightsengineering/r.pkg.template")` initializes a GitHub repository for an R package, with the standard files and directories, along with CI/CD configurations and pre-commit git hooks to identify and resolve common issues.
  - `r pkg("fusen")` and `r github("jacobbien/litr-project")` create a package from a R markdown file. `r pkg("noweb")` creates a package via literate programming with noweb syntax (as used by Sweave).
- - `r pkg("DataPackageR")` creates a package from a dataset. `r pkg("rcompendium")` creates the structure for a Research Compendium: an R package structure to support repreoducible research including raw data, analysis scripts, outputs and a make script.
+ - `r pkg("DataPackageR")` creates a package from a dataset. `r pkg("rcompendium")` creates the structure for a Research Compendium: an R package structure to support reproducible research including raw data, analysis scripts, outputs and a make script.
  - `r pkg("leprechaun")` adds templating code to a package skeleton for creating a Shiny app as a package, without adding to the dependencies. `r pkg("golem")` creates a package template for developing and deploying a Shiny app using the `r pkg("golem")` framework.
  - `r pkg("pkgverse")` creates a meta package that bundles several related packages that can be installed and loaded together.